webda2l/symfony-docs/reference/constraints/Slug.rst

 Basic Usage
 -----------

-The ``Slug`` constraint can be applied to a property or a "getter" method:
+The ``Slug`` constraint can be applied to a property or a getter method:

 .. configuration-block::